Wugand/FuturePack-Language/README.md

 Use the de_DE as reference or the en_US (currently in progress)

-for more informations see [how the Josons work.md](https://github.com/Wugand/FuturePack-Language/blob/master/how%20the%20Json%20works.md)
+for more informations see [how the Jasons work.md](https://github.com/Wugand/FuturePack-Language/blob/master/how%20the%20Json%20works.md)